This was a party where people knew themselves.

 And of course, it gave us a brilliant soundtrack and sweaty, sexy dancing with gorgeous men.
 Who did not fall in love with Patrick Swayze in this movie?

-We came on this America Unplugged road trip to explore more deeply and uncover the hidden secrets.
+We travel in the USA to explore more deeply and uncover the hidden secrets.
 This festival was one of them.
 Like the movie, it was just good fun.

 It wasn’t anything dramatic or special, but it gave us all an opportunity to relive the show.

 To participate in watermelon races like our video below:

 To watch the lift competition in the lake, just around the corner from where Baby and Johnny practiced in real life.

 The participants were focused and determined to stay up in the air the longest and win that coveted crown.
 We even had a marriage proposal and everyone cheered and were so happy he did not lose the ring to the sucking mud underneath.

 The pretend Johnny informed us of one myth from the show – the lift is actually harder to do in the water.

 But aren’t we so glad they pretended it was.
 That chemistry between Baby and Johnny was amazing, even though apparently they didn’t like each other in real life.

 That chemistry between Baby and Johnny was amazing, even though apparently they didn’t like each other in real life.